ConceptaNjolima/MyTNTResources/Week 2/[ENG2.1]Components.md

 1. Render (required): This method returns the JSX element to be displayed by the class.
 It runs whenever the component's view updates.
 2. Properties (optional): They are arguments passed into the component from its parent components.
 They cannot be changed by the component.
 3. State (optional): They only exist within the components.
 Changing them causes the component to update.
+4. Children (optional): Components nested inside the parent's JSX tags
-4. Besided *render()*, class can include a constructor, lifecycle method calls and other additional methods.
+5. Besided *render()*, class can include a constructor, lifecycle method calls and other additional methods.

 #### Class Component Example